dejanu/az104/azdevops/azdevops.md

 * Type of pipelines: **build** and **release**
     - When creating a build or release pipeline, you can specify which pool it uses, organization, or project scope.

+* Environment represents a collection of resources targeted for deployment

 * Caching is available in YAML and classic build pipelines

 * In Azure DevOps, there are 4 types of jobs available: